cristianrcv/snake/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/cristianrcv/pycompss-pluto/blob/master/LICENSE)

-# Snake
+# Snake and Snake Fight

-A custom snake game in Python.
+This repository contains a custom implementation of the traditional Snake game.

+Furthermore, it contains a multiplayer implementation called Snake Fight for up to 4 players.

 ---